baptistecottier/advents-of-code/README.md

 # Advents of code

 Here are my solutions for the [Advent of Code](https://adventofcode.com) challenges 🎄⭐🎅🏻.
+Enter the code `1349697-f730f285` in your [Private Leaderboard Homepage](https://adventofcode.com/2022/leaderboard/private) if you wish to integrate my leaderboard.

 &nbsp;